 I used to love watching my dad at social events.
 He was charming and sly.
 It could've been the god-worship bias of a young boy watching his dad, but when he slapped on the bolo tie, I swore he was the coolest guy in the world.
-It was this cool guy who would sometimes play road hockey with my friends and I. Here he'd be the classic ham, slipping on the road and dramatically dragging down an opposing team member with him, yelling nonsensical French gibberish when you got a breakaway.
+He was this cool guy who would sometimes play road hockey with me and my friends.
+Here he'd be the classic ham, slipping on the road and dramatically dragging down an opposing team member with him, yelling nonsensical French gibberish when you got a breakaway.
 My friends loved him.
 This was a man who could give and receive love, who had his life under control, who could inspire his sons.

 My dad's anger shattered me every time I witnessed it.
 I lived in fear of it and shook at the slightest tremor of its appearance.
 It was loud and sharp and hypocritical.
-Once awoken, he would find a target, be it one of my younger brothers, me, my mom, and violently berate them for any slight aggravation or slight affront to his constant shifting code of ethics.
+Once awoken, he would find a target—be it one of my younger brothers, me, or my mom—and violently berate them for any slight aggravation or slight affront to his constant shifting code of ethics.
 The rules were always changing in the house because they weren't the point.
 The point was to have a reason to attack, to reduce any of us to the insignificance that he felt that he was.
 It was abusive—thankfully not physical, but destructive and cruel nonetheless.

 Growing up, I didn't know why this was.
 It was just the routine of my life—every day, my happiness held hostage by the erratic whims and moods of my dad.
 Instability like this is jarring when you're young.
-There is no proper behaviour, there is no control or safety, there is only the life of the rodent, staying small, unnoticed and quiet.
+There is no proper behavior, and there is no control or safety.
+There is only the life of the rodent, staying small, unnoticed, and quiet.

-I had no idea that my dad's behaviour was the result of a drug problem, an addiction to injecting cocaine that was eroding his life and marriage and bankrupting our family.
+I had no idea that my dad's behavior was the result of a drug problem, an addiction to injecting cocaine that was eroding his life and marriage and bankrupting our family.
 I had no idea that the pain and confusion I experienced was a common description of life under an addict.
 His wild mood swings and my resulting internal confusion was caused by the taking and waiting for the drug.
-Perhaps that's the most significant way an addict betrays their family: the pain being inflicted on you isn't even the main drama, it's just an effect, a symptom of a deeper, more consuming love affair.
+Perhaps that's the most significant way an addict betrays their family: The pain being inflicted on you isn't even the main drama.
+It's just an effect—a symptom of a deeper, more consuming love affair.

-The goal of any family suffering through an addiction is to make things seem normal.
-To keep the surface of the lake calm and serene, and the worse the chaos becomes the more you grit your teeth and ignore, laugh it off and plunge all the resentment and confusion you feel beneath its placid surface.
+The goal of any family suffering through an addiction is to make things seem normal, to keep the surface of the lake calm and serene.
+The worse the chaos becomes the more you grit your teeth and ignore it, laugh it off, and plunge all the resentment and confusion you feel beneath its placid surface.

 It is this self-censorship that makes talking with my father so painful and difficult.
 In terms of repressing things and not bringing up uncomfortable subject matter, I am a perfect soldier, the Jason Bourne of pretending everything is fine.
-This silence, this complicity is what the addict counts on.
-It's why they can shove their addiction right in front of your face, they know that the agreement to not make waves in the water will hold.
+This silence and this complicity are what the addict counts on.
+It's why they can shove their addiction right in front of your face.
+They know that the agreement to not make waves in the water will hold.

 She handed me my dad's bolo tie.
 He had left it for me in the bottom of the box.

-It felt like finding a message a bottle.
+It felt like finding a message in a bottle.
 My dad, the one I idolized, the one who played hockey with me and my friends, was speaking to me.
 He had found a tiny hole in the fortress of silence his drugs and my pain built, and he had slipped a note through.
 And I could peek through the hole and see him, the sensitive, intelligent cowboy the little boy in me idolized, still on horseback, still riding wherever the wind took him.
-And for brief moment, untarnished love filled me.
+And for brief moment, I was filled with untarnished love.

 I'm going to add the tie to my wardrobe.
-To honour a man who tried to do his best, but could not and the life and love between us that could've been.
+To honor a man who tried to do his best, but could not, and the life and love between us that could've been.

 Jordan Foisy is a comedian based out of Toronto.
 Follow him on Twitter.